hlascelles/karina_personal_website/_posts/misc/2021-10-06-phd-survival-guide.md

 If you haven't even started your PhD yet, this will seem obvious to you.
 Surprisingly, this might no longer be obvious to you after you graduate.
 Well-meaning people around you will tell you that you now absolutely have to pursue a career in the area of your PhD, and that all the other directions are now essentially off limits to you.
-Some will even say that if you don't pursue a career in academia then you've wasted years of your life by doing a PhD.
+Some will even say that if you don't pursue a career in your field then you've wasted years of your life by doing a PhD.
 Just remember yourself before you started your PhD and you'll know this is not true.
 You've learnt a lot of soft and technical skills, you've learnt how to learn quickly and how to manage years long projects, you've learnt to work independently and question everything.
 Your future will be as amazing as you'll make it.